 Our Analysis and Test Results

 The chart below is a comparison of the overall scores for the car seat and stroller combos we tested for this review.
-The blue line shows the Chicco Keyfit Caddy.
 It is easy to see how this frame stroller earned a Top Pick award.

-The following subsections provide additional details on how the Caddy performed during testing.
-Performance results in each metric were used to calculate the overall score.
+The following sections provide details on the Caddy's performance during testing.
+Results in each metric were used to calculate the overall score.

 Ease of Attaching Car Seat

 The Caddy earned a score of 9 of 10 for ease of car seat attachment.
 The Bugaboo Bee3 Combo also scores a 9 in conjunction with the Chicco Keyfit 30 infant car seat.
 The Doona earned a 10 as the car seat is permanently attached to the stroller.

 The Caddy is compatible with the Keyfit infant car seats made by Chicco.
 We tested ours with the Chicco Keyfit 30, an award-winning seat from our infant car seat review.

 This frame requires no removal of any parts, and there are no adapters needed, which saves money and complexity of the attachment or parts you need to manage.
 The attachment of the seat is easy and only requires resting the seat into the frame and pressing down gently to ensure connection.
 It isn't as easy as the Bugaboo options where the seat almost installs itself, but it is pretty darn easy, cannot be done wrong, and we never thought we had it connected when it wasn't.

 Weight and Folded Size

+The Caddy earned a 9 of 10 for Weight and Folded Size, tying with the other frame stroller options in the group.
 Frame strollers are traditionally designed to be lightweight and easy to transport, and the Caddy is no exception.
-It earned a 9 of 10 for Weight and Folded Size, tying with the other frame stroller options in the group.